oracle-livelabs/apex/apex-professional-hol9/1-creating-shopping-cart.md

 # Add Validations and Processes to the Shopping Cart Page

-This lab is a collection of six tasks.
-After completing this lab, your application will enable customers to:

-This Hands-on Lab is a collection of six tasks.
-After completing this lab, your application will enable customers to:

-- Create validations on the Page Items.
-- Create a Page process to create the Order
-- Clear the shopping cart
-- Proceed to checkout
+This lab enhances a shopping cart page by adding critical validations, processes, and branching processes to manage customer orders effectively.
+By the end, customers can place orders seamlessly, validate required information, clear their cart, and quickly proceed to checkout.
+These tasks ensure the application runs smoothly and delivers an optimized user experience.

 Estimated Time: 15 minutes

 ## Objectives

-In this lab, you:
+In this lab, you will:

+- Create validations to ensure required fields are filled.

-- Create Validations, Processes and Branches to manage the Shopping Cart.
+- Implement processes to create orders and manage the shopping cart.

+- Add branching logic to efficiently transition between pages.

+- Clear the shopping cart and proceed to checkout seamlessly.

 ### Downloads

 - Did you miss out on trying the previous labs?
 Don't worry!
 You can download the application from [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/data-management-library-files/apex-23-2-object-storage-files/hol8.sql) and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Create Validations on the Page

+In this task, you will add validations to ensure that required fields on the shopping cart page—such as customer name, email, and store—are filled before proceeding to the next steps.
+If mandatory information is missing, these validations will prompt the user with appropriate error messages.

 1. Navigate to the **App Builder**.